Tracking, Profiling, and Ad Targeting in the Alexa Echo Smart Speaker Ecosystem: Ad Targeting Analysis

-Next, we analyze the ads delivered through \texttt{prebid.js}.
+Next, we analyze the ads delivered through prebid.js to personas after user interaction.
 In total, we receive 20,210 ads across 25 iterations.
-Since ads may lack any objective or even discernible association with the leaked interests, as discussed in Section \ref{subsection:capturing-advertisements}, we resort to manual analysis of ads.
+Since ads may lack any objective or even discernible association with the shared interests, as discussed in Section \ref{subsection:capturing-advertisements}, we resort to manual analysis of ads.
 However, manual ad analysis is a tedious task and it is not feasible to analyze thousands of ads.
-To this end, we sample a relatively manageable number of ads where we expect to see the most personalization.

-We consider an ad to be personalized if three conditions are met: \ione{} the skill vendor is also the advertiser (e.g., a Ford ad shown to a persona with ``FordPass'' skill), including Amazon itself, \itwo{} it is only present in one persona, and \ithree{} it references a product in the same industry as the installed skill, (e.g., an ad for a vehicle is shown to the Connected Car persona).
+To this end, we only manually analyze ads from Amazon and ads from installed skill vendors in their respective personas (e.g., an ad from Ford in Connected Car persona because it contains the \textit{FordPass} skill) because we expect these ads to be the most personalized.
+We consider an ad to be personalized if it is only present in one persona and references a product in the same industry as the installed skills (e.g., an ad for a vehicle is shown to the Connected Car persona).
 While any manual labeling process is subject to human error and subjectivity, we argue that our definition is sufficiently concrete to mitigate these concerns.
-In total, we filter 79 ads from installed skills' vendors and 255 ads from Amazon across 25 iterations.
-We manually inspect each ad and label them based on the text and product advertised in the ad.
+In total, we filter 79 ads from installed skills' vendors in their respective personas and 255 ads from Amazon ads for manual analysis.
 Out of the 79 ads from installed skills vendors, 60, 12, 1, and 1 are from Microsoft, SimpliSafe, Samsung, and LG in Smart Home persona, respectively.
 Out of the remaining 5, 3 are from Ford and 2 are from Jeep in Connected Car persona.
-It is noteworthy that none of the ads from installed skills vendors are exclusive to the personas where their skills are installed, which indicates that these ads do not reveal obvious personalization.
+However, none of the ads from installed skills vendors are exclusive to the personas where their skills are installed, which indicates that these ads do not reveal obvious personalization.